Realty Executives Phoenix

-Many residents belong to the fabulous and family-friendly Arizona Country Club, home to the original Phoenix Open once upon a time.
+Many residents belong to the fabulous and family-friendly Arizona Country Club, home to the original Phoenix Open PGA Golf Tournament.
 Just across Camelback Road is the Phoenician Resort which is known for its golf course, fabulous happy hour, steak restaurant and a pool & fitness membership package popular with the locals.
 Nearby is the Camelback "Cholla" hiking trailhead which was recently relocated from Invergordon.
 At Scottsdale Rd is Scottsdale Fashion Square and Old Town Scottsdale.
-To the west is the fabulous Henry Restaurant, the Village Health Club and AJ's gourmet groceries.
-For Farmer's Market, Old Town has a fabulous one, as well as another close by at 40th & Camelback Rds.
+To the west at 44th Street are the popular Steak 44 and Henry Restaurants, the Village Health Club, AJ's gourmet groceries, boutique shops, and the new $45 million NBA Champion Phoenix Suns practice facility.
+Two nearby Farmer's Markets include Old Town Scottsdale, and in Phoenix at 40th & Camelback Roads.

-Denise van den Bossche (www.DeniseVDB.com) has been a career Real Estate professional in the Scottsdale Valley since 1985, participating in the Phoenix Valley’s growth from a population of 1.5M to the current 4.5 million.
+Denise van den Bossche (www.DeniseVDB.com) has been a career Real Estate professional in the Phoenix - Scottsdale Valley since 1982, participating in the Phoenix Valley’s growth from a population of 1.5M to the current 4.5 million.
 She knows the communities, neighborhoods, builders, architects and the market cycles and can be reached at 602-980-0737